queenisabaer/wishlist/README.md

 11. Gather all static files of the project by using the command _python3 manage.py collectstatic_ in the terminal
 12. Make sure that DEBUG=FALSE in settings.py
 13. Create a _Procfile_ in the root directory and add *web: gunicorn wish_list_maker.wsgi*
-13. Enable the automatic deploy or manually deploy the code from the main branch in Heroku
+13. In Heroku enable the automatic deploy or manually deploy the code from the main branch

 To see the [view of the live site](https://your-wish-list-maker-6905b0903af9.herokuapp.com/) click on the _Open app_ button on the top right corner or, if you enabled automatic deploy(step 14), log in to GitHub, navigate to the repository for this project by selecting [*queenisabaer/wishlist*](https://github.com/queenisabaer/wishlist), click on _Deployment_ and choose in the _Environments_ section _wishtlist_.
 On top of the latest deployment is the link to the [live site](https://your-wish-list-maker-6905b0903af9.herokuapp.com/).<br>